 This course introduces the role and responsibilities of an interpreter in a mainstream educational environment.
 This course focuses on increasing the awareness of current techniques, issues and ethics in mainstreaming education practices.
-Prerequisite: Grade of B or better in IPP1111, IPP1111 preparation for certification exams

-IPP 2215 Topics in Interpreting
+Grade of B or better in IPP1111, IPP1111 Prerequisite:

-2 2.00/0.00/0.00 This course focuses on continued development of interpreting skills.
+IPP 2215 Topics in Interpreting 2 2.00/0.00/0.
+This course focuses on continued development of interpreting skills.
 The course content consists of special topics in the area of interpreting including team interpreting, athletics, religion, medical, legal, deaf/blind and video interpreting.
-This course also focuses on
+This course also focuses on preparation for certification exams.

-Prerequisite: Grade of B or better in IPP1111, IPP1111
+Grade of B or better in IPP1111, IPP1111 Prerequisite:

-IPP 2216 Practicum 1 0.00/0.00/1.00
+1 0.00/0.00/1.00 2216 Practicum